Lukien22/cv-lab-aks/README.md

 Browse to the specified URL and you should see WordPress running.
 Here’s what it should look like:

 ![Bitnami Helm Commands](https://docs.bitnami.com/images/img/platforms/common/tutorial-check-wordpress.png)

+## Reference
+Click [here](https://docs.bitnami.com/azure/get-started-charts-marketplace/) to go to the full article on Bitnami site.